In life as in business, organization is key.

 It’s true, good organization can take time to set up.
 But once you’ve taken the time to classify your pagetype segments, the insights will manifest before your very eyes.

 Different types of pages require different kinds of optimization.
 Therefore, you need to view different indicators for each page type, made simple by segmentation.
 For example:

 Consider the different metrics you already look at to understand what’s happening with your website.
 Now, imagine that you could see every single one of these same metrics, filtered for a specific type of content on your site.
 That’s the benefit of segmentation.

-Are your articles pages compliant?
+Are your articles pages indexable?
 Do they have too-similar H1 tags causing decreased content quality ratings?
 Are your category pages performing at an acceptable speed?
 How is the internal linking and page depth within the navigation portion of your site?

 Even more importantly: what is the crawl ratio on any given section of your site?